 Launch Date: September 2018

 GAWA is advising the Fund Magallanes Impacto FIL, the first open-ended impact investing fund in Spain.
-Magallanes Fund focuses on financial inclusion in Latin America and Asia.
+Magallanes Fund focuses on financial inclusion in Latin America and Asia in its broad spectrum, including microfinance, SME finance and education finance.
 The Fund is managed by Magallanes Value Investors SGIIC, S.A., a leading fund management company in Spain.
 The Fund is supervised by the Spanish National Securities Market Commission (Comisión Nacional del Mercado de Valores - CNMV).
 Learn more...

 Launch Date: December 2019